 - Require compliance with human rights standards as prerequisite for qualification;

-- Require compliance with the Eni Code of Ethics and Human Rights Guidelines as contractual obligations towards Eni;
+- Require compliance with the Eni Code of Ethics and Human Rights Guidelines as a contractual obligations towards Eni;

-Due to the complexity of our supply chain, although we have made progress in implementing policies and procedures to help ensure reasonable due diligence and responsible sourcing of Conflict Minerals, it will take us a significant additional investment of time and resources to to determine the mine or location of origin of our necessary conflict minerals with the greatest possible specificity .
+Due to the complexity of our supply chain, although we have made progress in implementing policies and procedures to help ensure reasonable due diligence and responsible sourcing of Conflict Minerals, it will take us a significant additional investment of time and resources to determine the mine or location of origin of our necessary conflict minerals with the greatest possible specificity.
 To date, we have implemented a number of initiatives to determine the use, source and origin of any Conflict Minerals, which we deem to be necessary to the functionality or the manufacturing of our products.

 - We have established a "Conflict Minerals Compliance Program" to review any use of Conflict Minerals in our products or in the manufacturing of our products.
 We are developing this program based on the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas and we will take into account other international standards as appropriate;

-- We have recommended our relevant suppliers to implement a policy regarding responsible sourcing of Conflict Minerals, including the exercise of due diligence to investigate the source of these minerals, and encouraging our suppliers to do likewise with their suppliers.
+- We have required our relevant suppliers to implement a policy regarding responsible sourcing of Conflict Minerals, including the exercise of due diligence to investigate the source of these minerals, and encouraging our suppliers to do likewise with their suppliers.
 To date all of our suppliers of conflict minerals have adopted a policy regarding responsible sourcing and have made progress in tracing the supply chain.
 We have obtained representations that the vast majority of the smelters in our supply chain are certified smelters with the CFSI program;

 - We have engaged with our suppliers so that they respond in a timely manner to our requests for evidence of compliance.
 Our suppliers’ willingness to comply with this initiative is a factor in our sourcing decisions;